Celgene Corporation – Consenus Indicates Potential -4.4% Downside

-Celgene Corporation found using ticker (CELG) have now 15 analysts covering the stock with the consensus suggesting a rating of ‘Hold’.
-The range between the high target price and low target price is between 116 and 86 with the average target price sitting at 103.4.
-With the stocks previous close at 108.13 this now indicates there is a potential downside of -4.4%.
-The 50 day MA is 108.24 and the 200 day moving average is 101.51.
-The market capitalisation for the company is $77,036m.
-You can visit the company’s website by visiting: http://www.celgene.com
+Celgene Corporation found using ticker (CELG) have now 15 analysts covering the stock.
+The analyst consensus points to a rating of ‘Hold’.
+The target price ranges between 116 and 86 with the average target price sitting at 103.4.
+With the stocks previous close at 108.13 this would imply there is a potential downside of -4.4%.
+There is a 50 day moving average of 108.24 while the 200 day moving average is 101.84.
+The company has a market cap of $77,036m.
+Company Website: http://www.celgene.com

 Celgene Corporation, a biopharmaceutical company, discovers, develops, and commercializes therapies for the treatment of cancer and inflammatory diseases worldwide.
 It offers REVLIMID, an oral immunomodulatory drug for multiple myeloma (MM), myelodysplastic syndromes (MDS), and mantle cell lymphoma; POMALYST/IMNOVID to treat multiple myeloma; OTEZLA, a small-molecule inhibitor of phosphodiesterase 4 for psoriatic arthritis and psoriasis; and ABRAXANE to treat breast, non-small cell lung, pancreatic, and gastric cancers.
 The company’s products also include IDHIFA for the treatment of adult patients with relapsed or refractory acute myeloid leukemia (rrAML) with an isocitrate dehydrogenase-2 mutation; VIDAZA, a pyrimidine nucleoside analog for intermediate-2 and high-risk MDS, chronic myelomonocytic leukemia, and AML; THALOMID to treat patients with MM; and ISTODAX, an epigenetic modifier.
 Its preclinical and clinical-stage product candidates include small molecules, biologics, and cell therapies for immune-inflammatory diseases, myeloid diseases, epigenetics, protein homeostasis, and immuno-oncology.
 The company has agreements with BeiGene, Ltd; Acceleron Pharma; Agios Pharmaceuticals; bluebird bio; Lycera Corp.; Juno Therapeutics; EXSCIENTIA LTD.; and IMIDomics SL, as well as immuno-oncology collaboration with Sutro Biopharma.
 The company also has strategic collaboration with Skyhawk Therapeutics to discover and develop novel small molecules that modulate RNA splicing.
 Celgene Corporation was founded in 1980 and is headquartered in Summit, New Jersey.
 As of November 20, 2019, Celgene Corporation operates as a subsidiary of Bristol-Myers Squibb Company.